 - An employee must be at least 16 years old to work unlimited hours without a work permit in most non-farm jobs, and at least 18 years old to work in certain hazardous jobs.
-See Iowa Code, Section 92.8 for a list of jobs prohibited under age 18. - Youth 14 and 15 years old may work outside school hours in certain non-hazardous jobs permitted by the Iowa Code, under the following conditions: - Must have a work permit.
-Contact Iowa Workforce Development for details. - No more than 4 hours on a school day or 28 hours in a school week. - No more than 8 hours on a non-school day or 40 hours in a non-school week. - Work may not begin before 7am or end after 7pm, except from June 1 through Labor Day when evening hours are extended until 9pm. - Workdays of 5 hours or more must allow a 30-minute break. - Street vendors must be at least 10 years old, and must have a street trades permit until they reach age 16.
+See Iowa Code, Section 92.8 for a list of jobs prohibited under age 18. - Youth 14 and 15 years old may work outside school hours in certain non-hazardous jobs permitted by the lowa Code, under the following conditions: - o Must have a work permit.
+Contact Iowa Workforce Development for details. - o No more than 4 hours on a school day or 28 hours in a school week. - No more than 8 hours on a non-school day or 40 hours in a non-school week.
+Minors younger than 16 must be given a 30 minute break if they work more than five hours in a day. - Work may not begin before 7am or end after 7pm, except from June 1 through Labor Day when evening hours are extended until 9pm. - o Workdays of 5 hours or more must allow a 30-minute break. - Street vendors must be at least 10 years old, and must have a street trades permit until they reach age 16.
 Street vendors may not work during school hours, or before 4am or after 7:30pm, except from June 1 to Labor Day when hours extend to 8:30pm. - Child models under age 16 must have written parental permission, and may not work during school hours, or more than 3 hours per day and 12 hours per month.
 Work may not begin before 7am or end after 10pm.